uribo/learnR/basic-objects/vector.md

 ```

-If we want to replace all entries that satisfy $x \le 2$ with 0, we can call:
+To replace all entries that satisfy $x \le 2$ with 0, we can call:

 ```r